Warning: Anti-abortion centers harm pregnant Floridians.

 “Florida women describe being harassed, bullied, and given blatantly false information at fake clinics.
 These fake clinics undermine the trust at the foundation of the patient-provider relationship by posing as health care providers and peddling inaccurate medical information.” – Dr. Nicole Fanarjian, OB/GYN

-Fake clinics exist to talk women out of abortions.
+When someone has decided to have an abortion, they should have support and respect, and their experience should be without shame or pressure.
+Unfortunately, anti-abortion pregnancy centers create the exact opposite experience for folks as they exist to talk women out of abortions.
 Fueled by a staunch anti-abortion agenda, they use free pregnancy tests and ultrasounds for persuasion instead of medical diagnosis.
-Numbering nearly 200 in Florida alone, fake clinics have become the local organizing force for the anti-abortion movement.
+Anti-abortion pregnancy centers have become the local organizing force for the anti-abortion movement.
+Find a list of Florida “crisis pregnancy centers” here.

 - You won’t get abortion help or even birth control at a fake clinic.